classProgrammer/wst_klvb/README.md

   - assigns objects to predefined groups
   - Rocchio Method
     - tf-idf weights
-    - assign to closest centroid
+    - assign to the closest centroid
   - k Nearest Neighbor kNN
 # Information Extraction
 - Identify specific pieces of information (data) in a unstructured or semi structured textual document.
 - Transform unstructured information of a corpus of documents or web pages into a structured database
-- processing human language documents by means of natural language processing (NLP
+- processing human language documents utilizing natural language processing (NLP)
 - current approaches to IE focus on narrowly restricted domains: sports, medicine, business
 - Extraction of